rafaelpadovani/magento-pt-br/README.md

 # translation-magento-pt-br
-Magento 2.1 store translation for Portuguese - Brazil.
+Magento 2.1 store translation to Portuguese - Brazil.

 In your Magento 2.1 root directory go to: vendor/magento/language-pt_br/